-PitC will review this Child Protection Safeguarding Policy Statement and good practice at least annually.
+PitC will review this Dealing with Allegations of Peer on Peer Abuse Policy and good practice at least annually.
 In addition, more frequent reviews will be undertaken following a change in safeguarding legislation; following the implementation of a new activity or service which involves contact with children and/or adults at risk; following a safeguarding incident within the CCO (or one which directly concerns or affects the CCO); and/or following a significant organisational change.

-70. Dealing with Allegations of Peer on Peer Abuse Procedure
+71. Dealing with Allegations of Peer on Peer Abuse Procedure